Founding of the Waterford Foundation

 These restorationists established the Waterford Foundation in 1943 to "revive and stimulate a community interest in re-creating the town of Waterford as it existed in previous times with its varying crafts and activities.

-Another 1943 milestone was the creation of the Waterford Homes Tour and Crafts Exhibit by the Foundation.
-Started to showcase local crafts people, this annual event now draws some 10,000 visitors the first weekend every October.
+Another 1943 milestone was the creation of the Waterford Homes Tour and Crafts Exhibit (now called the Waterford Fair) by the Foundation.
+Started to showcase local crafts people, this annual event now draws some 10,000 visitors for three days starting on the first Friday every October.

 The Foundation has played an important role in revitalizing the physical fabric of Waterford as well as increasing the public's knowledge of life and work in an early American rural community.
 In 1970, Waterford and 1,420 surrounding acres were designated a National Historic Landmark.